Controversies about Opus Dei: Women

-The role of women in Opus Dei is another source of criticism.
+The role of women in Opus Dei is a source of criticism.
 Women are treated as equal in Opus Dei but are separated from men in their personal spiritual training.
 In many male Opus Dei centres, women visit every evening to cook for the men and then leave without social interaction, as Escrivá recognised that despite the equality of men and women, centres for men may need a female influence to function.

 Alleged independence and influence within the Roman Catholic Church

-Critics have argued that Opus Dei's unique status as a personal prelature within the Church gives it too much independence.
 According to critics, elevating Opus Dei to the status of a personal prelature allows its members to "go about their business almost untouched by criticism or oversight by bishops".
 According to critics, Opus Dei has such autonomy it has become essentially a "church within a church".

 Catholic officials say church authorities have even greater control of Opus Dei now its head is a prelate appointed by the Pope, and they argue members are "even more conscious of belonging to the Church".
-They point to canon law which states that Opus Dei members remain under "jurisdiction of the diocesan bishop in what the law lays down for all the ordinary [Catholics]".
+They point to canon law that states that Opus Dei members remain under "jurisdiction of the diocesan bishop in what the law lays down for all the ordinary [Catholics]".
 Similarly, they point out that Opus Dei must obtain permission from the local bishop before establishing an Opus Dei center within the diocese.